joey2point0/Filament_Buffer_Drybox/README.md

-# 4L Buffer Spool - BETA
+# Filament Buffer Drybox - BETA

 This buffer solution is still heavliy in beta, changes to the design will come out as issues and areas of improvement are identified.